Ziptility/RxDBDotNet/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/amazing-feature`).
 3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some amazing feature'`).
+4. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/) syntax.
 5. Push to the branch (`git push origin feature/amazing-feature`).
-6. Open a Pull Request.
+6. Open a Pull Request with a title that follows the Conventional Commits syntax.

 Please ensure your code meets our coding standards and includes appropriate tests and documentation.

+We use squash merges for all pull requests.
+The pull request title will be used as the commit message in the main branch, so it must follow the Conventional Commits syntax.

 Please refer to our [Contributing Guide](CONTRIBUTING.md) for more detailed guidelines.